The Modular Temperley-Lieb Algebra: Introduction

-Recently, characteristic zero Temperley--Lieb algebras have found application to Soergel bimodule theory, where close cousins are to be found as degree zero morphisms between Bott-Samelson modules associated to the dihedral group\cite{elias_2016}.
-Here the degree $m$ of the dihedral group $D_{2m}$ and assumptions about the realisation place restrictions on the parameter of $TL_n$.
+Recently, characteristic zero Temperley--Lieb algebras have found application to Soergel bimodule theory, where close cousins are to be found as degree zero morphisms between Bott-Samelson modules associated to the dihedral group~\cite{elias_2016}.
+Here the degree $m$ of the dihedral group $D_{2m}$ and assumptions about the realisation place restrictions on the parameter of $\TL_n$.
 The Jones-Wenzl idempotents describe the indecomposable Soergel bimodules.

 If taken over positive characteristic, the theory describes a novel basis of the Hecke algebra associated to the dihedral group.
 This ``$p$-canonical basis'' can be computed using local intersection forms.
 The theory is explored by Jensen and Williamson for crystallographic Coxeter systems in~\cite{jensen_williamson_2015}.
-The simplest non-crystallographic system to explore is the dihedral group and so exploration of the intersection forms (or Gram matrices of cell modules for $TL_n$) provides a generalisation of the theory to new Coxeter systems.
-In this case the desired result is the dimension of the simple $TL_n$ modules over positive characteristic and the results of Andersen\cite{andersen_2019} provide a recursive solution.
+The simplest non-crystallographic system to explore is the dihedral group and so exploration of the intersection forms (or Gram matrices of cell modules for $\TL_n$) provides a generalisation of the theory to new Coxeter systems.
+In this case the desired result is the dimension of the simple $\TL_n$ modules over positive characteristic.

 However, throughout, the Temperley--Lieb algebras persist in admitting a simple, generators and relations, inherently diagrammatic, definition.
 In this way, they can be studied ``on their own'' without remit to endomorphism algebras of tensor iterates of $U_q(\mathfrak{sl}_2)$ modules or as part of a larger category of bimodules.
-Further, this formalism makes no constraint on the parameter being of the form $q + q^{-1}$ (in particular, the parameter $\delta$ may not admit square roots of $\delta^2-4$ in the ring) and so the algebras can be defined over any pointed ring.
-In this paper, we determine the principle question of representation theory, the decomposition numbers, of the Temperley--Lieb algebra over an arbitrary field, with arbitrary parameter.
-This gives rise to a closed form for the dimensions of the simple modules for all $TL_n$ modules.
+Further, this formalism is slightly more general as it makes no constraint on the parameter being of the form $q + q^{-1}$ (in particular, the parameter $\delta$ may not admit square roots of $\delta^2-4$ in the ring) and so the algebras can be defined over any pointed ring.
+Further, considering the algebras diagrammatically highlights their cellular structure and opens the door to studying related cellular algebras (such as their Hecke algebras) from first principles.

-Some of these results can be found in the literature as described above, but this is the first derivation not to use any form of Schur-Weyl duality of which the author is aware.
+In this paper, we answer the foremost question of modular representation theory, the decomposition numbers, of the Temperley--Lieb algebra over an arbitrary field, with arbitrary parameter.
+This gives rise to a closed form for the dimensions of the simple modules for all $\TL_n$ modules and answers a question of when Jones-Wenzl idempotents descend to characteristic $p$ exactly.